ZachGreenhawt/Line-Learner/README.md

 ## What It Does

-- Loads `.txt` and `.pdf` scripts
+- Loads `.txt`, `.pdf`, and photo/image scripts (JPG, PNG, HEIC, and more)
-- Uses native PDF text when reliable
+- Uses native PDF text page by page when reliable
-- Falls back to OCR for scanned or messy PDFs
+- Falls back to OCR for scanned, photographed, or garbled pages, keeping good native text on the rest
+- Detects and corrects page orientation, including sideways and upside-down scans
-- Caches extracted PDF text so repeat uploads are faster
+- Caches extracted text so repeat uploads are faster
 - Detects characters and speaker headings
 - Lets you add/remove detected characters before parsing
 - Lets you choose the starting line before parsing